 There is no cure for COVID-19

-- There are a few COVID-19 treatments for people who are hospitalized or high-risk, but some of the better ones are in short supply — and there is no cure for the disease.
+- There are a few COVID-19 treatments for people who are hospitalized or high-risk, but there is no cure for the disease.

 - Two antiviral pills have been authorized by the Food and Drug Administration for high-risk patients.
 The pills need to be taken starting no later than five days after symptoms begin.

 - Another antiviral, remdesivir, may help hospitalized or high-risk patients.
 It must be given through an IV.